-In Windows 3, the Task Manager was just a simple utility to close and switch between programs and over the years, several features and functionality has been added to it to make it what it is today in Windows 11.
+In Windows 3, the Task Manager was a simple utility for closing and switching between programs.
+Over the years, several features and functionalities have been added to it, making it what it is today in Windows 11.
 Using the Task Manager in Windows 7, you can now close applications, find out detailed data about your processes, start or stop services, to monitor your network adaptor, or even to perform basic system administrator tasks for currently logged-on users.

 See how the Task Manager has evolved from Windows 3 to Windows 11.

-Windows 8/10 goes a step further and adds much more.
-The Task Manager in Windows 8/10 will add many new features and even make changes to its UI.
+Windows 8/10 takes it a step further and adds significantly more.
+The Task Manager in Windows 8/10 will introduce several new features and update its UI.

 The new Task Manager in Windows 10/8 looks much cleaner and focused now and does not overwhelm the user with too many details.

-But should he require more details, he can always click on the More details button.
+However, if he requires more details, he can always click the More details button.

 Now if a particular process consumes above-normal resources, the column header will change its color to red/orange to draw your attention to it.
 This is the Heat Map.